Efficient enumeration of non-isomorphic interval graphs: Preliminaries

 \subsection{Known results}

 During past decades, many researchers published their results on constructing both \emph{PQ}-trees and \emph{MPQ}-trees.
-Those trees were mostly used to determine whether a given graph $G = \brac{V,E}$ is an interval graph or not.
-Booth and Lueker used \emph{PQ}-trees in their recognition algorithm \cite{Lueker79} and proved that for a given graph $G$ the corresponding \emph{PQ}-tree can be computed in $\Oh{n+m}$ time.
-In \cite{Korte89} Korte and M{\"o}hring presented analogous result for \emph{MPQ}-trees.
-In this paper we are most interested in work of Saitoh et al. \cite{Saitoh07} who presented an algorithm that constructs an \emph{MPQ}-tree for a given interval graph representation and works in $\Oh{n \log n}$ time, or $\Oh{n}$ if the endpoints of intervals are given in an ascending order.
+Those trees were mostly used to determine whether a given graph $G = \brac{V,E}$ is an interval graph or not. \cite{Lueker79} in their recognition algorithm used \emph{PQ}-trees and proved that for a given graph $G$ the corresponding \emph{PQ}-tree can be computed in $\Oh{n+m}$ time. \cite{Korte89} presented analogous result for \emph{MPQ}-trees.
+In this paper we are most interested in work of \cite{Saitoh07} who presented an algorithm that constructs an \emph{MPQ}-tree for a given interval graph representation and works in $\Oh{n \log n}$ time, or $\Oh{n}$ if the endpoints of intervals are given in an ascending order.

 \begin{theorem}[\cite{Saitoh07} Thm.12] If the graph $G$ is given as an interval representation such that the endpoints are sorted by the coordinates, then there is an algorithm that produces an \emph{MPQ}-tree corresponding to $G$ in $\Oh{n}$ time. \end{theorem}